 Task Cards to Differentiate for Students

 One easy way to differentiate for student needs with task cards is by having some students complete different cards.
 For example, students might be assigned only the odd/even-numbered cards, or only the first 10, etc., while other students complete fewer or more cards.

 Another differentiation method is using different task card sets simultaneously by students within the same class.
 For example, some students might work on division facts task cards, while other students are solving long division cards.

 Many task card sets are already differentiated by the task card author when you buy them.

 Some task cards become more difficult as the number on the card increases.
 Some sets may be differentiated by odd or even numbers (such as the evens are easier than the odds).
 Other task card sets use different colors to indicate difficulty level, which is less noticeable by students.

-The task card set pictured above are differentiated based on the color of star in the upper left-hand corner of the card.
+The task card set pictured above is differentiated based on the color of the star in the upper left-hand corner of the card.
 Students can be instructed to complete only the orange stars or only the purple stars.